ieswxia/interpose/README.md

 # Interpose
-Interpose makes it easy to intercept POSIX calls in OSX applications.
+Interpose makes it easy to intercept POSIX calls in OSX applications (Linux support coming soon).
 Interpose consists entirely of C++ header files.
 The list of supported functions is at the end of this document.

 ## Usage
 The file ```sample.cpp``` shows how to interpose on several functions.
 The example just prints a debug message for a few functions, then forwards the call along to the real POSIX function.

-Every library that uses Interpose must include ```interpose.hpp```.
-If you need to intercept pthread functions, include ```interpose/pthread.hpp```.
-To intercept the dynamic linker functions, include ```interpose/dl.hpp```.
+POSIX functions are broken down into subsets, each with its own header file.
+For example, process creation and termination functions can be intercepted by including ```interpose/proc.hpp```.
+To interpose on pthread mutex operations, include ```interpose/pthread_mutex.hpp```.
+The end of this document lists all supported functions.

 After including the required headers, you need to create a class or struct with the functions you want to intercept.
-This struct should inherit from InterposeRoot, so any functions not trapped will be forwarded on to the POSIX implementation.
-The following struct intercepts calls to ```dlopen```, reports the opened library, and forward the call on to POSIX:
+This struct should inherit from ```Root``` in the ```interpose``` namespace, so any functions not trapped will be forwarded on to the POSIX implementation.
+The following struct can intercept calls to ```dlopen```, reports the opened library, and forwards the call on to POSIX:

+    using namespace interpose;

-	struct dl_logger : public InterposeBase {
+	struct DLLogger : public Root {
 		void* dlopen(const char* filename, int flag) {
 			fprintf(stderr, "Opening %s\n", filename);

 			// Pass the call on to POSIX
-			return InterposeBase::dlopen(filename, flag));
+			return Root::dlopen(filename, flag));
 		}
 	};

-Once the interposition code has been written, you must declare *exactly one* instance of the interposition code:
+Once the interposition struct has been written, you need to create an instance of the interposition class:

-	Interpose<dl_logger> interposer; // Only one allowed!

-This creates all the necessary interposition functions, and invokes all intercepted methods on the ```interposer``` object.
+	dl<DLLogger> theDLLogger;

+You can interpose on multiple subsets by nesting the interposition templates:

+    dl<proc<Logger> > theLogger;	// Don't forget the space between angle brackets for compatibility

+You can also interpose on different subsets with separate objects:

+    dl<DLLogger> theDLLogger;
+    proc<ProcLogger> theProcLogger;

+*You may only define one object that interposes on a given subset*.
+It is not possible for two objects to interpose on the same function.
+It doesn't matter if they are of the same type.
+If you try to interpose on a subset multiple types, the interpose library will abort execution.
+The following code *is an example of WHAT NOT TO DO*:

+    dl<DLLogger> theDLLogger;
+    proc<dl<POSIXLogger> > thePOSIXLogger;

-If you compile this code to ```dl_logger.dylib``` and run a program with the environment variable ```DYLD_INSERT_LIBRARIES=dl_logger.dylib```, this code will print a message every time a new dynamic library is opened.
-The included Makefile includes several targets for testing against common applications.
-Run ```make test-chrome``` to preload the sample library against Google Chrome in a new profile (assuming the default OSX install directory).
+Run ```make``` to compile the included interposition code in ```sample.cpp``` to a dynamic library.
+The makefile also includes several targets for testing the sample interposition code against common applications.
+Run ```make test-chrome``` to preload the sample library against Google Chrome in a new profile.
+This target will not work if you installed Chrome somewhere other than the Applications directory.

 ## Tools
-Interpose will include layers for implementing simple interposition-related tasks.
-Right now, the only layer is ```Spool``` in ```interpose/tools/spool.hpp```.
-The Spool layer intercepts thread creation and termination to keep a running list of all active threads in the application.
-You can get the current count of threads with ```Spool::threadCount()```, and get a specific thread with ```Spool::getThread(size_t index)```.
-The example code in ```sample.cpp``` includes the spool layer and prints a thread count on every ```dlopen``` call.
+TBD

 ## Supported Functions
 ### dl